athul/me/content/chavar.md

 ## Mechanical Keyboards

 I m very fond of Mechanical Keybaords.
 I build a macropad with mechanical switches myself and it's been quite rewarding.
-I'm currently building a ergo-split keyboard(split keyboard gang).
+I have built two ergo-split keyboards, an Ergodash and a Corne(split keyboard gang).
 I previously owned a Keychron K2 but had to drop it since there was no freedom to remap the keys and flash a firmware of my liking.

 ## Photography